 Our group of roughly 25 people got to spend the day with the five amazing elephants.
 The herd consisted of one very large, elderly and super gentle elephant, one small adolescent elephant and three other adult elephants.

 They were all very gentle and appeared well cared for and therefore comfortable around humans.
-After witnessing elephant abuse first-hand in other parts of the world, we watched closely for any signs of mistreatment, but we’re happy to report we didn’t see any here.
+After witnessing terrible elephant abuse first-hand in other parts of the world, we watched closely for any signs of mistreatment, but we’re happy to report we didn’t see any at the here.

 The elephants appeared to be treated kindly by their handlers the entire time and they seemed to take their cues from the elephants.
 For example, when the elephants wanted to move on from the mud pit, we were all instructed to move out of the way so they elephants could leave.